-- i) an increase of 19% in employee compensation due primarily to additional head count, - ii) an increase of 164% for professional fees, primarily due to an increase in accounting fees, legal fees, and listing fees. - iii) an increase of 31% in office and general expenses, is due to an increase in office and computer related expenses, - iv) travel costs decreased by 79%, due to a decrease in travel abroad, - v) depreciation on property and equipment increased by 736% due to higher amounts of property and equipment being depreciated, - vi) depreciation on right of use assets increased by 69% due to higher amounts of right of use assets being depreciated, - vii) Investment tax credits decreased by 74% due to a decrease in qualifying projects, - viii) government grants decreased by 50% due to lower levels of activities supported by such grants, - ix) other expenses increased by 1,186%, primarily due to an increase in D&O insurance expenses.
+- iv) travel costs increased by 783%, due to an increase in travel abroad, - v) depreciation of property and equipment increased by 390% due to higher amounts of property and equipment being depreciated, - vi) depreciation of right of use assets increased by 19% due to higher amounts of right of use assets being depreciated, - vii) Investment tax credits remained the same, - viii) government grants increased by 100% due to higher levels of activities supported by such grants, - ix) other expenses increased by 1,162%, primarily due to an increase in D&O insurance expenses.

-Separately, share based payments increased by 13,813% in Q2 2021 over the same period in 2020 as a result of the stock options granted in 2020 and 2021.
+Separately, share-based expenses decreased by 78% in Q3 2021 over the same period in 2020 as a result of the stock options granted in 2020 and 2021.
 This was directly impacted by the vesting structure of the stock option plan with options vesting between 25% and 100% on the grant date requiring an immediate recognition of that cost.

-Depreciation on Property and Equipment
+Depreciation of Property and Equipment